MCT Oil vs. Coconut Oil: Which Supplement Is Better?

 There are also lots of tasty recipes that include coconut oil as a primary ingredient.

 Furthermore, coconut oil is a good choice for skin-related goals.
-It has a high percentage of lauric acid, which has antibacterial properties and can help to treat acne in skin cells or pores.
+It has a high percentage of lauric acid, which has properties and can help to support acne in skin cells or pores.
 Additionally, coconut oil can improve the symptoms of some atopic dermatitis.

 All in all, coconut is a soothing and moisturizing oil best used for skin care and general dietary health instead of boosting energy or losing weight.